jguecaimburu/fixture_champagne/README.md

 - HABTM (`have_and_belong_to_many`) associations as inline lists
 - Support for YAML defaults (this could be nice)

+As stated before, at least for now, fixtures files that correspond to attachments will be copied as they are.
+This means:
+- This fixtures must be generated manually
+- This fixtures must be updated manually if other fixtures labels change
+- All this files will be left untouched

 ##  A few soft recommendations